Another interesting thing about the

 be the cause of such a nose but its immense power shouldn’t be possible unless

 it was some sort of high powered lightbulb.
-Another cast of characters which

 defy the natural laws are Yukon Cornelius’s sled dog pack.
 His pack consists of